devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-11-03/assignments.md

 # Plugin framework

 Produce a shared library (`libmy.so`) and a program linking with it.
 Call a function from the shared library in the program.
-Optional write Makefile(s).
+Optionally write Makefile(s).

 Produce program that will search for all `*.so` files inside directory called `"plugins"` and will:
-  1. load them using the dynamic linker APIs
+  1. load a library using the dynamic linker APIs
   2. call `void foo(char *)` for all the libraries found
   3. unload